 Milestone #4: Buildings and Grounds

 With funds in hand, initial buildings and land features will be constructed.
-Essential buildings will include a main lodge with restaurant space; a shower house; dining shelter; and living quarters for the owner(s).
+Essential buildings will include a gate house, bath house, and dining pavilion.
 In addition to a well and septic tank, essential land features will include a gravel parking lot; some cleared campsites; a small number of RV spaces; one or two outdoor stage areas; a fire circle; and a handful of sleeper cabins.
-Additional buildings and land features that are not essential at first, but highly desired, include a recreation building with a snack bar; a pool; a couple of bunkhouses, and a handful of deluxe cabins.
+Additional buildings and land features that are not essential at first, but highly desired, include a main lodge with restaurant, a recreation building with a snack bar; a pool; a couple of bunkhouses, and a handful of deluxe cabins.
+Desired recreational facilities include a pool, sauna, hot tub, and recreational field.

 Milestone #5: Grand Opening